Elly Tanaka: Research and career

 Tanaka started her own lab at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) in Dresden (Germany) in 1999.
 Her research focused on axolotl spinal cord regeneration.

 In 2008, Tanaka became a professor at the Center for Regenerative Therapies Dresden (CRTD) of the Technische Universität Dresden.
 She became director of the center in 2014, before becoming senior scientist at the Research Institute of Molecular Pathology (IMP) in Vienna in 2016.
+In 2024, Tanaka joined the Institute of Molecular Biotechnology of the Austrian Academy of Sciences (IMBA) as Scientific Director.

 The Mexican salamander species axolotl is Tanaka's main model system for her research and is also working to translate them to mouse and human tissue.
 Using innovative molecular biology and microscopy methods, she identified those stem cells that underlie the regeneration of limbs and the spinal cord.

 She is a member of the Editorial Board for Developmental Cell.

 Awards and honours

-Tanaka was elected a member of the Academia Europaea in 2015, of the European Molecular Biology Organisation in 2017, and the Austrian Academy of Sciences in 2021.
+Tanaka was elected a member of the Academia Europaea in 2015, of the European Molecular Biology Organisation in 2017, the Austrian Academy of Sciences in 2021, the National Academy of Sciences in 2023 and the German National Academy of Sciences Leopoldina in 2024.
 She was awarded the Ernst Schering Prize in 2017, highlighting Tanaka as "the leading expert in the field of regeneration biology".
 In 2018, she was awarded the Erwin Schrödinger Prize of the Austrian Academy of Sciences for lifetime achievements.
 In 2020, she was awarded the FEBS | EMBO Women in Science Award.
+In 2025, Tanaka was awarded both the Schleiden Medal and the Wittgenstein Award.